 - mini presentations

 - envoying (sending one member to gather information and report back to the group)

 - listening triangles (in threes, speaker gives opinion or information, listener listens carefully, observer notes and gives feedback to both)

 Parents and carers should speak to their child’s school initially if they have any questions about their child’s co-ordination or motor skills.

-The following websites may be useful for more information:
+The following website may be useful for more information:

 More from Education & Schools